 Conductivity / Insulation

 Electrical and thermal conductivity may be enhanced by the application of a functional coating.
 Gold may be used for special pcb connector applications, whereas passivated zinc cobalt is more common for electrical connectors.
 A variety of laminates and resist coatings also provide dielectric properties.

 Optical / Cosmetic

-Specific finishes can be requested; matt, bright, semi-bright etc for cosmetic purposes.
+Specific material finishes can be requested for cosmetic purposes.
 Underlying surface roughness also has a marked effect on the appearance.

 Post Manufacturing Assembly

-A variety of assembly techniques is employed including forming, micro welding, adhesives/bonding etc to meet customer needs.
+A variety of assembly techniques are employed including forming, micro welding and adhesives/bonding to meet customer needs.